putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 # **Traffic Sign Recognition**

-## Writeup
+This document serves as a more consitent explanation of the steps executed in the Jupyter Notebook.
+It is also a requirement for submission to the Udacity program.

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+This is document is part of my [git repository](https://github.com/putza/CarND-Traffic-Sign-Classifier-Project) for this project.

 ---

-**Build a Traffic Sign Recognition Project**
+**Project OBjective: Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)